Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 This is why we keep pushing…

-Even when the gains are small, at least we are moving forward.
+Even when the gains are negligible, at least we are moving forward.

 Now, while dealing with all of this, you’d think it’d be hard to find space to push the FDA on pediatric access too…